-2.2.
-Comprehensive Tariff Order on Solar Power
+- (a) Issue of Comprehensive Tariff Order on Solar Power - (i) Consequent to floating of consultative paper on comprehensive tariff order on solar power, Solar Tariff for Solar PV and Solar Thermal projects was determined in accordance with the Electricity Act 2003, National Electricity Policy, Tariff Policy and Tariff Regulations vide Order No.2 of 2017 dt.28.3.2017.

-Consequent to floating of consultative paper on comprehensive tariff order on solar power, Solar Tariff for Solar PV and Solar Thermal projects was determined in accordance with the Electricity Act 2003, National Electricity Policy, Tariff Policy and Tariff Regulations vide Order No.2 of 2016 dt.28.3.2016.
 The following parameters were the determinants for arriving at the tariff.